Preventing Unwanted Flooding from Beaver Dams

 Installing a Pond Leveler for the US Forest Service at Taylor Creek

 LIghtweight and flexible ABS pipe is put thru a notch made into the Beaver Dam at the desired water level.
 The pipe is run back into the pond, away from the dam 20'-30', to an inlet protection cage made of 6x6 wire mesh.
 This inlet cage prevents the pipes from getting clogged with debris, AND also prevents the beavers from feeling or hearing water going into the pipes.
-Since there is no sound or moving water at the actual dam, the beavers do not try to 'fix' it.
+Since there is no sound or moving water at the inlet or the actual dam, the beavers do not try to 'fix' it.

 A few tools (and Inlet cage and CMU weights) The pipes (in this case, 8") Notching the beaver dam